What is a joint use arrangement of school facilities?

 What are the costs of joint use investment on a school site?

-What is a shared use licences of school facilities?
+What is a shared use licence?

 How do I register interest in a joint use project or shared use licence?

-What is the purpose of an Expression of interest (EOI)?
+What is the purpose of an Expression of Interest (EOI)?

 What is the application process for shared use licences and joint use agreements?